mrharmonies/hashpling/README.md

 # hashpling
 hashpling allows you to use shebang - https://en.wikipedia.org/wiki/Shebang_(Unix) on non-unix platform, mainly on Windows and DOS.
-Just add #! followed by path to interpreter (works with many famous interpreter including python, lua, nodejs, ruby, instantfpc etc) and continue writing your code below it.
+Just add #! followed by path to interpreter (works with many famous interpreter including python, lua, nodejs, ruby, instantfpc etc) at the very beginning of your file and continue writing your code below it.
 For example:
 ```
 #!c:\python32\python
 import sys